FrancisDunne/Active_Directory/README.md

 - Windows server for Active Directory.
 - Kali Linux for attacking machine.
 - Splunk Universal Forwarder for sending data over to our Splunk server.
-- Sysmon for generating telemetry to send over to Splunk.

 ## Steps